-2.2.1 SegmentR installation
+2.1.1 SegmentR installation

 SegmentR is based on a python implementation of pre-trained deep learning models.
-As such, users must have python3 installed on their computers.
-Furthermore, to install SegmentR one must have the conda package and environment manager.
-Thus, once python is installed, the user should install either Anaconda3 or Miniconda.
-Once these prerequisites are installed, SegmentR can be installed from github with the use of devtools (Wickham et al. 2022) and the command install_github(“jboyko/SegmentR”).
+To install SegmentR, users should first install the conda package and environment manager (either one of Anaconda3 or Miniconda).
+Once conda is installed, SegmentR can be installed from github with the use of devtools (Wickham et al. 2022) and the command install_github(“jboyko/SegmentR”).
 Once the package has been installed, the function setup_conda_environment() can be used to install the necessary python dependencies. setup_conda_environment will install all the necessary libraries, though setting up the environment may take minutes as library versions must be solved to ensure compatibility.
 During the conda environment setup, a warning message may appear if the user does not have the rust programming language installed on their computer.
 This is related to the transformers library, but can be safely ignored as the functions being used from transformers for SegmentR do not require rust.

-2.2.2 Description of the SegmentR pipeline
+2.1.2 Description of the SegmentR pipeline